dev-devfero/devfero-devops/README.md

 ## 💼 About Devfero

-We are a team of DevOps enthusiasts, building a business focused on delivering automation-driven solutions that improve deployment efficiency, reliability, and scalability for clients.
+We are a team of development and DevOps enthusiasts, building a business focused on delivering automation-driven solutions that improve deployment efficiency, reliability, and scalability for clients.

 We are a passionate team of developers and designers crafting exceptional digital experiences that drive growth and innovation for businesses worldwide.